World Cup Betting Offers 2018

 Qualification

 The system of qualification for the World Cup involves what are in effect six smaller tournaments.
+In total 212 teams are eligible to enter qualification.

 Each continental zone, as defined by FIFA (Africa, Central & North America, Europe, South America and Oceania), are given several finals places depending on the coefficient measure of how strong the leagues and teams are from that area.